omega8cc/advagg/README.txt

    advagg.
  * Missing files.
 Lets you know the files that are trying to be added but are not there.
+ * Asynchronous debug info.
+Outputs the the full object returned from drupal_http_request() which is helpful when debugging async issues.

 TECHNICAL DETAILS & HOOKS
 -------------------------